netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 ## From version 01 to 02
 - Enhanced Terminology and moved it up in the document.
-- Changed namespaces and module names to map WGLC comments.
+- Changed namespaces and module names to map WGLC comments and IETF requirements

 ## From version 00 to 01
 - Added Security considerations